Lewiston/Nez Perce County Airport

 Nearby Food

-Upscale New American dining and high-quality brunch in a historic 1926 building.
+Upscale New American dining and brunch located in a historic 1926 building.

-Featured Bite A plate of the original deep-fried bite-size steak in the dimly lit basement of BoJack's Broiler Pit.
+Featured Bite The legendary deep-fried bite-size steak at BoJack's Broiler Pit.

 Airport data for reference only and may be outdated.